Book Censorship in the U.S.

 Why is book censorship on the rise?

-While books have historically been challenged by individuals, more recent waves of book banning have been due to organized group efforts.
+While books have historically been challenged by individuals, more recent waves of book banning have been driven by organized group efforts.
 An article from the New York Times points out that parents’ rights groups formed during the pandemic to challenge COVID-19 restrictions, and these efforts extended to additional topics, including “what material students were exposed to in schools.”

 In a recent report on book censorship, PEN America highlighted the role of parent- and community-led "advocacy" groups in influencing "public anxiety regarding the types of books students can access in classrooms and school libraries."
 Many of these groups have broad reach, with chapters on national, state, and local levels.
 Some especially influential groups pushing for book bans include Moms for Liberty, Citizens Defending Freedom, and Parents’ Rights in Education.